SaiVarshithThati/Netflix-Dataset-EDA/README.md

 ## Description

-The analysis explores the content available on Netflix, including the distribution of movies vs. TV shows, release years, production countries, and other relevant features.
+The analysis explores the content available on Netflix, including the attributes like type, title, director, cast, country, rating and other relevant features.

-This project uses Pandas and Matplotlib for data manipulation and visualization.
+This project uses Pandas, numpy, seaborn and Matplotlib for data manipulation and visualization.

 ## Exploratory Analysis

 We aimed to answer the following questions:

 * What is the proportion of movies vs. TV shows on Netflix?
-* How has the release year distribution of content changed over time?
+* How is the distribution of content to the different genre?
-* Which countries are the top producers of content on Netflix?
+* Which countries are the top rated of content on Netflix?

-## Findings and Discussion

-The analysis revealed that ...
-(Insert key findings).

-## Data Source

-Link to the Netflix dataset: [Link to data source]